MSI DS B1 Interceptor Gaming Mouse REVIEW

-In the ERA where RGB stuff matters more than aesthetics, durability, specifications and performance when it comes to gaming peripherals – does the MSI DS B1 Interceptor “GAMING” mouse can justify its position of being an entry-level gaming mouse with the price tag of around $13-15?
+In today’s ERA where RGB lights matters more than aesthetics, durability and performance when it comes to gaming peripherals – does the MSI DS B1 Interceptor GAMING mouse can justify its position of being an entry-level gaming mouse with the price tag of around $13-15?
 Or PhP700?.

 But before everything about this mouse, let me tell you something…

-Let’s be true to ourselves here – I don’t have a budget for these super expensive mouse that I want to get my hands into, and honestly, I’m just using an old and cheap bundle for both the mouse (MS35) and keyboard (MB7C) that I use as my daily drivers – the CM Storm Octane bundle.
+Let’s be true to ourselves here – most of us don’t have a budget for these super expensive mouse that we want to get our hands into, and honestly, I’m just using the mouse from an old and cheap peripheral bundle – the CM (Cooler Master) Storm Octane keyboard & mouse bundle.

-Talking about the aesthetics first, the DS B1 Interceptor “GAMING” mouse looks aggressive than any other gaming mouse out there – aggressive enough to justify the “GAMING” word that is embedded on its branding.
+Talking about design/aesthetics first, Interceptor looks aggressive than any other gaming mouse out there on its price range – aggressive enough to justify the ‘GAMING’ word that is embedded on its branding.

-It has a sweet matte-like finish at the top, while sporting a texturized anti-slip grips at the sides (unfortunately that wasn’t rubber), and of course, has red-only dragon logo and side illumination that is unchangeable and you cannot get rid of, which might be good for red-themed gamers, but not for RGB spectrum lovers, like me.
+It has a matte finish at the top, while sporting textured anti-slip grips at the sides (unfortunately that wasn’t rubber), and of course, has red-only dragon logo and side illumination that is unchangeable and you cannot get rid of nor dim it if you think it’s so bright, which might be good for red-themed gamers, but not for obsessed RGB spectrum and customization lovers, like me.

-This mouse has 6 buttons in total – the left & right buttons which are nice to click (it has much more clicking sound than my MS35), mouse scroll wheel button which is also nice when it comes to scrolling (although it isn’t free roll so you can’t do precise scrolling), DPI-on the fly adjustment button (more on that later) and next/previous buttons which I’m glad they included.
+Interceptor has 6 buttons in total – the left & right buttons which are nice to click, mouse scroll wheel button which is also nice when it comes to scrolling (although it isn’t free roll so you can’t do precise scrolling), DPI-on the fly adjustment button (more on that later) and next/previous buttons which I’m glad they included.

-It doesn’t sport any braided cable yet they thought of using a gold-plated USB connector which prevents oxidation and has a cable length of approximately 1.5 meters.
+It doesn’t sport any braided cable for additional durability yet they used a gold-plated USB connector which prevents oxidation.
+The cable has a length of approximately 1.5 meters.

-Feature-wise, the DS B1 doesn’t include any software (plug ‘n play) after all – though for a mouse on this price range, that was acceptable.
-The lack of programmable buttons doesn’t bother me that much (although seasoned gamers would appreciate it if they had), and you cannot consider one a good gaming mouse without a weight adjustment system in my opinion and gladly, the DS B1 supports adjustable eight 2 gram weights to suit whatever your preference is.
+Interceptor doesn’t include any software (plug ‘n play) after all – though for a mouse on this price range, that was acceptable.
+The lack of programmable buttons doesn’t bother me that much (although seasoned gamers would appreciate it), and you cannot consider one a good gaming mouse without a weight adjustment system in my opinion and gladly, Interceptor supports adjustable eight 2 gram weights to suit whatever your preference is.

 I find it easy to remove and adjust the weight of this mouse – just open the weights compartment at the bottom by turning it according to the corresponding direction, and add/remove the artificial weights according to your taste, then return it by doing what you have done in reverse, and you’re good to go.

-According to its product page, the mouse is equipped with an unspecified “GAMING” grade optical sensor with only 3 switchable DPI (dots-per-inch) rates which is 800, 1200 and 1600, respectively, that has a high-speed motion detection of up to 37ips (inch-per-second), up to 15g of cursor acceleration andframe-rate of up to 4000fps???
+According to its product page, Interceptor is equipped with an unspecified optical sensor with only 3 on-the-fly switchable DPI (dots-per-inch) rates which are 800, 1200 and 1600.
+It also has a high-speed motion detection of up to 37ips (inch-per-second), and up to 15g of cursor acceleration.

-The DS B1 Interceptor “gaming” mouse performs great on CS:GO especially on the lowest DPI setting of 800, while PUBG also responded well to the mouse, though we’ve set it to 1200 for faster tracking, and other FPS games such as DOOM yielded good performance and I actually didn’t feel that I’m using a new mouse after all, because it performs well just like my old one.
+Interceptor performs great on CS:GO especially on the lowest DPI setting of 800, while PUBG also responded well to the mouse, though we’ve set it to 1200 for faster tracking, and other FPS games such as DOOM yielded good performance and I actually didn’t feel that I’m using a new mouse after all, because it performs well just like my old one.

 It also covers many surfaces as well including glass tabletops – but we recommend using a mouse mat for precise tracking (as we found out on our sensor testing using Paint that the mouse sensor’s ripple and jitter might not yield acceptable results for designers and drawing-oriented tasks when not using a mouse mat).
 For low-speed accuracy test we tried to lift the mouse up and down several times to see if there’s any drastic movement on the mouse cursor (fortunately, there’s none), and finally, that’s it.